 Now this is a story all about how wine’s life got flipped, turned upside down.

 Upon discovering phylloxera’s preference for French roots, Planchon and Riley decided to experiment.
 They grafted vitis vinifera, the European grapevine, onto American rootstock.
-Low and behold, this grafting method was the hero the wine world needed.
+Low and behold, this grafting method was the hero of the wine world needed.
 Grafting stopped the root-eating aphids in their tracks, and vine growing was forever changed.

 To this day, nearly all French wines, including some of the most expensive varietals produced, come from vines that were grafted onto phylloxera-resistant American roots.
 (Queue “USA, USA” chants in 3…2…)